Deciding to breastfeed is a wonderful decision for you and your baby. Start as soon as you can after birth.

 Breastfeeding for longer

-Children breastfed for longer have lower risks of chest, ear and tummy infections.
+Children who are breastfed for longer have lower risks of chest, ear and tummy infections.
 This benefits children in childcare and can stop them getting ill as often.
 It also protects against them being overweight.

 Research shows that breast milk contains more antibodies when your child is a toddler.
 This can help to protect them as they become more mobile.

-For example, in your child's second year (12 to 23 months), 448ml or 15oz of breast milk provides:
+In your child's second year (12 to 23 months), 448ml or 15oz of breast milk provides:

 - 29% of their energy requirements